yogeshsoundrapandian/GoSense/README.md

 # GoSense
-Android App that uses volume buttons and gryosensor during mobile damage or breakdown
+Android App that uses volume buttons and gyrosensor during mobile damage or breakdown